Destination: the Philippines for its famous pandesal (or pan de sal). Can’t go wrong with bread and these Filipino rolls in particular.

-I do not think there are a lot of shops that are able to attract passers-by as much as bakeries, strictly based on the wonderful smell emanating from them.
+There aren’t a lot of shops that are able to attract passers-by as much as bakeries, strictly based on the wonderful smell emanating from them.
 An irresistible, almost magical perfume that owes this irresistible attraction to science.

 Bread is probably one of the simplest foods to prepare with simple rules to observe.
 A basic bread contains only 4 ingredients: water, flour, yeast and salt.
 These ingredients are mixed, with a gradual incorporation of water to the flour so as to obtain an elastic and homogeneous dough.

-Behind simple movements such as hands kneading and the pouring of clear water, hides the first secret of bread: flour!
+Behind simple movements such as hands kneading and the pouring of clear water, hides the first secret of bread: flour.
 Flour contains two proteins in large quantities: glutenin and gliadin, which, together, produce the famous gluten.
 A good flour must contain at least 7% gluten but more is even better!

 Pandesal or pan de sal literally means “bread of salt”.
 It is the most common

-History of pandesal
+History of pandesal (pan de sal)

 In the sixteenth century, it was also called “the bread of the poor” because it was an alternative to rice during the Philippines revolution.